sinazarriess/many_names_collection/README.md

 manynames_tmp/

-- folder to prepare the public data release(s) of ManyNames
+- folder to prepare the public data and script release(s) of ManyNames

 papers/